jlas1/Klicky-Probe/Klipper_macros/README.md

 failures usually indicate contaminated or misaligned magnets, damaged wiring, or a probe-pin configuration problem and should be corrected mechanically or electrically.

+Recovery remains synchronous: the caller cannot continue into homing, QGL, or bed probing until attachment succeeds or all retries fail.
+The three recovery stages use distinct internal macro names to avoid Klipper's recursive-macro protection while keeping the entire operation in the current command sequence.

 ## Pre and Post macros for dock operations